petkovicdanilo/akademik-api/README.md

 $ npm run db:seed
 ```

-This will populate database and create users.
+This will populate database and create random users.

+These users will be generated every time:
-It will create admin user with email `admin@akademik.com` and password `admin`.
+- admin with email `admin@akademik.com` and password `admin`
+- student with email `student@akademik.com` and password `password`
+- professor with email `professor@akademik.com` and password `password`

 All other users have password `password` (their emails are random).

 Note: Please run seeder only on empty database.